The basic geometry of Witt vectors, I: The affine case: Generalized Witt vectors and -rings

 {\em General notation.} Fix a ring $R$ and a family $(\m_\pind)_{\pind\in\ptst}$ of pairwise coprime supramaximal ideals of $R$ indexed by a set $\ptst$.
 Note that because the unit ideal is coprime to itself, it can be repeated any number of times; otherwise the ideals $\m_{\pind}$ are distinct.
 For each $\pind\in\ptst$, let $q_\pind$ denote the cardinality of $R/\m_\pind$.
 We will often abusively speak of $\m_\pind$ rather than $\pind$ as being an element of $\ptst$, especially when $\m_{\pind}$ is maximal, in which case it comes from a unique $\pind\in\ptst$.

-Let $R[1/\ptst]$ be the $R$-algebra whose spectrum is the complement of $\ptst$ in $\Spec R$.
+Let $R[1/\ptst]$ denote the $R$-algebra whose spectrum is the complement of $\ptst$ in $\Spec R$.
 It is the universal $R$-algebra in which every $\m_\pind$ becomes the unit ideal.
 It also has the more concrete description

 where the tensor product is over $R$ and $R[1/\m_{\pind}]$ is defined to be the coequalizer of the maps

 of symmetric algebras, where $\m_\pind^{-1}$ is the dual of $\m_{\pind}$, one of the maps is $\Sym$ applied to the canonical map $R\to \m_\alpha^{-1}$, and the other is the map induced by the $R$-module map $R\to\Sym(\m_\pind^{-1})$ that sends $1\in R$ to the element $1\in\Sym(\m_{\pind}^{-1})$ in degree zero.